Nicemanss/HPBNodeCodeOfConduct/README.md

-# HPB Node Operators Code of Conduct
+# High Performance Blockchain Node Operators Code of Conduct

-## Our Pledge
+## Welcoming Environment

-In the interest of fostering an open and welcoming environment, node operators pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, High Performance Blockchain Node operators pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Our Standards
+## Standards

 Examples of behavior that contributes to creating a positive environment
 include: